 Regardless, that the building department either actually knew, or should have known, that the Ghost Ship building was being used for commercial purposes, despite not being included on Oakland’s list of commercial properties, appears quite obvious.
 The numerous complaints, police actions, and general state of the building are all suggestive that commercial and residential activities had been occurring, and were likely to continue to occur, in a building formally identified as a warehouse.

 At least one lawsuit against the city has used this theory in an attempt to skirt around California’s blanket immunity on cities (and on Oakland in particular) for financial responsibility flowing from poor or non-existent inspections.
 In this case, the plaintiffs argued that the city of Oakland had a “mandatory duty” to act when it came across unsafe conditions in buildings, as the city did in the case of the Ghost Ship, regardless of California laws that limit liability for failing to perform inspections.
 Regarding the Ghost Ship fire, the judge (Brad Seligman, in the Alameda County Superior Court) agreed with the plaintiffs, finding that, regardless of California law, a city could be found liable if it willfully ignored known building issues that led to injury.
 The general theory is that the city of Oakland owes and owed a duty to all of its residents to ensure that buildings in its jurisdictions were and are reasonably safe, and operated, and continue to operate, within the limits of its ordinances and codes.
 When the city was actually aware that a building was unsafe, it similarly had a duty to either prevent this building from operating, or to rectify the problem.
-Because Oakland failed to do this (and therefore breached its duty), and because serious injuries resulted from this failure—such as the deaths and injuries flowing from the fire—the city itself could be liable for the injuries and deaths that resulted.
+Because Oakland failed to do this (and therefore breached its duty), and because serious injuries resulted from this failure—such as the deaths and injuries flowing from the Ghost Ship fire—the city itself could be liable for the injuries and deaths that resulted.
 Such an outcome would be hugely beneficial for victims of the fire, who could obtain settlements or full compensation for their damages from the city that they would otherwise be unable to obtain from the proprietors of the Ghost Ship.

 The city of Oakland, as perhaps is expected, has attempted to resolve this issue out of court, denying liability and hoping, at best, for a settlement that would not set a precedent for it to be held liable in similar cases in the future.
-As one of the attorneys representing the victims in this case, Bobby Thompson of Thompson Law Offices in Burlingame, CA, has suggested, such a move outside of public court would not only be disingenuous, but would deny victims the right to hear Oakland attempt to explain its actions and inactions.
+As one of the attorneys representing the victims in this case, Bobby Thompson of Thompson Law Office in Burlingame, CA, has suggested, such a move outside of public court would not only be disingenuous, but would deny victims the right to hear Oakland attempt to explain its actions and inactions.

-Other Avenues for Victims
+Other Avenues for Ghost Ship Fire Victims

 A similar theory has been pursued against Pacific Gas and Electric Co., the power and gas company that supplied power to the Ghost Ship, under the idea that PG&E knew, or should have been aware, that their electrical services were being misused by the Ghost Ship to power the activities inside.
 That PG&E did not know, or knew and failed to do anything about it, is at least legally comparable to the city of Oakland’s lack of knowledge of willful lack of activity to rectify a dangerous situation.